chaimeleon-eu/dataset-service/README.md

 ## Configuration

-Configuration values especification: see `etc/dataset-service.default.yaml`
+Configuration values specification: see `etc/dataset-service.default.yaml`

 First of all, **default configuration values** will be loaded from a file located in (the first that exists):
  - `./etc/dataset-service.default.yaml`